Fresh Air - Jeff Hiller's Big Break Came In His 40s

 And I thought, oh, no.

-Maybe that's what was happening during that audition today.
+maybe that's what was happening

-And in fact, I did find out I did not get that show.
+I did not get that show

-That was like my third.
+that was like my third

-But I'm also used to getting the no.
+I'm also used to getting

 and a lot of times in film and TV

-you never even find out if there's a no or yes
+if there's a no or yes it's just

-it's just you get kind of ghosted
+you get kind of ghosted

-and so there's something about hearing a no
+and so there's something

-I had to move from L.A. back to New York
+I had to move from L.A. back to New York because I hadn't gotten a job on TV.
+And then the really big thing that I

-is that my parents were both very, very sick.
+sort of downplay in the book comedically is that my parents were both very, very sick.

-My mom was dying, and my dad was going through a pretty big health crisis as well.
+My mom was dying and my dad was going through a pretty big health crisis as well.

 And it just felt like everything was sad.

-And I was chasing this dream that didn't say,
+And I was chasing this dream that didn't seem like it was possible to happen

-She sounds like such a wonderful person.
+because she sounds like such a wonderful person

 She died in, was it, 2016?